barstoolbluz/floxenvs/postgres/README.md

 ## 🔍 Power User Tips

-- Edit `manifest.toml` to switch PostgreSQL versions
+- Run `flox edit` to switch PostgreSQL versions, add PostgreSQL extensions, etc.
-- The default port (15432) avoids conflicts with standard PostgreSQL installations
-- To access from external tools, set the host to `0.0.0.0` during configuration
+- To access your local PostgreSQL instance from the network, set the host to `0.0.0.0` during configuration
-- PostGIS is ready to use - just run `CREATE EXTENSION postgis;` in your database
+- PostGIS is ready to use - just run `CREATE EXTENSION postgis;` in your database.
+The Flox Catalog has all popular PostgreSQL extensions.
+You can use `flox search <keyword>` to discover them.

 ## About Flox